Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Yuexin Xiang, currently pursuing PhD in the Faculty of Information Technology at Monash University in Australia.
 My research revolves around blockchain, security, and artificial intelligence.

-Feel free to reach out for any academic inquiries or collaborations at <a>Yuexin.Xiang@monash.edu</a>.
+If you have any academic inquiries or are interested in exploring potential collaborative projects, please feel free to contact me at <a>Yuexin.Xiang@monash.edu</a>.

 Education
 ======